GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 * `"chezy"`.
 This is Chezy friction.
 In this case the array `md%domains(j)%manning_squared(:,:)` is interpreted as (1/chezy_friction)^2

 In addition one can set a linear friction coefficient `md%domains(j)%linear_drag_coef` which is zero by default.
-If non-zero this implements a non-standard linear friction model following *Fine, I. V.; Kulikov, E. A. & Cherniawsky, J. Y. Japans 2011 Tsunami: Characteristics of Wave Propagation from Observations and Numerical Modelling Pure and Applied Geophysics, Springer Science and Business Media LLC, 2012, 170, 1295-1307*.
+If non-zero this implements a linear-friction model following *Fine, I. V.; Kulikov, E. A. & Cherniawsky, J. Y. Japans 2011 Tsunami: Characteristics of Wave Propagation from Observations and Numerical Modelling Pure and Applied Geophysics, Springer Science and Business Media LLC, 2012, 170, 1295-1307*.
 In practice you probably do not want to use this for the finite-volume schemes, which are already somewhat numerically dissipative; it is more likely to be useful to add slow friction to the leap-frog schemes.

 The numerical fluxes are derived from the left and right cell edge values using an approximate Riemann solver.
 Various options can be controlled by setting the character string `md%domains(j)%compute_fluxes_inner_method`.
 Values are: